 Taking out an equity release mortgage means being able to do this without having to dip into a pension or move home, and without using your other finances.

-Borrowing in later life can impact on the inheritance you leave and any state benefits or local authority grants you receive.
-It’s also worth considering other options such as:
+Releasing equity can impact the inheritance you leave, and any state benefits or local authority grants you receive.

 Things to consider before equity release